 In the most deprived areas of the city, parents, on average, have low levels of educational attainment, and mostly they are early school leavers themselves.
 Low parental education affects child outcomes in various ways, most directly by limiting the potential for positive educational outcomes for their children.
 For instance, parents with low education themselves are unable to help their children with homework, particularly as the children advance through primary into secondary school.
 In addition, low parental education tends to affect parents' aspirations for their children's educational progression and their expectations of success.
-Moreover, as they have not themselves experienced success within the educational system, they tend to lack understanding of the support and conditions required in the home environment to lead to successful outcomes in education, including successful completion of second level, and transition to, and progression within third level education.
+Moreover, as they have not themselves experienced success within the educational system, they tend to lack understanding of the support and conditions required in the home environment to lead to successful outcomes in education.
 In addition to its direct effects on the child's education, low parental education is also associated in this research with greater total difficulties in the child.